Living in WaterColor FL: The Real Cost, Rules & Districts (2026)

 30A Traffic Reality

 The “golf cart lifestyle” isn’t an aesthetic choice—it’s operational necessity.
-Driving a car on 30A during peak season means 20-30 minute delays for what should be 5-minute trips.
+Driving on 30A during peak season means 20-30 minute delays for what should be 5-minute trips.
 The two-lane road wasn’t designed for current density, and backups extend from Seaside to Rosemary Beach during summer afternoons.

 This transforms golf carts from luxury to requirement, which circles back to the ECC monopoly problem.
 When carts become mandatory infrastructure but availability is artificially constrained by exclusive vendor agreements, residents face genuine mobility limitations.